-A LAP is a set of rules made by a council in consultation with its community about the sale and supply of alcohol in its local area.
-LAPs are developed under the Act and must be regarded in all decisions about alcohol licences.
-If a LAP exists, you may wish to consider what it says about the licence being applied for, in addition to what the Act says.
-LAPs aren't mandatory; councils can choose whether to develop them.
+A local alcohol policy is a set of rules made by a council in consultation with its community about the sale and supply of alcohol in its local area.
+Local alcohol policies are developed under the Act and must be regarded in all decisions about alcohol licences.
+If a local alcohol policy exists, you may wish to consider what it says about the licence being applied for, in addition to what the Act says.
+Local alcohol policies aren't mandatory; councils can choose whether to develop them.

-LAPs can cover the following:
+Local alcohol policies can cover the following:

-- Limiting the location of licensed premises in particular areas, such as near schools, community centres, playgrounds or churches - Controlling the density (or total number) of licensed premises by stating whether new licences can be issued in an area - Imposing conditions on particular types of licence as well as the conditions already provided for in the Act (see Figure 8), such as a 'oneway door' condition that would allow patrons to leave premises but not enter or re-enter after a certain time - Restricting or extending the maximum trading hours set in the Act, which are: - 8am to 4am for on-licences (such as pubs and restaurants) - 7am to 11pm for off-licences (such as bottle stores and supermarkets).
+- Limiting the location of licensed premises in particular areas, such as near schools, community centres, playgrounds or churches - Controlling the density (or total number) of licensed premises by stating whether new licences can be issued in an area - Imposing conditions on particular types of licence as well as the conditions already provided for in the Act (see Figure 8), such as a 'one-way door' condition that would allow patrons to leave premises but not enter or re-enter after a certain time - Restricting or extending the maximum trading hours set in the Act, which are: - 8am to 4am for on-licences (such as pubs and restaurants) - 7am to 11pm for off-licences (such as bottle stores and supermarkets).

-Check your council's website to see if it has a LAP in place.
+Check your council's website to see if it has a local alcohol policy in place.

-For further information on LAPs, see resources.alcohol.org.nz (see Management & laws).
+For further information on local alcohol policies, see www.alcohol.org.nz (see Alcohol management & laws)